ShiveringSquirrel/Bootstrap-dotNET-WebControls/README.md

 * Install-Package Bootstrap.v3.Datetimepicker.CSS
 * Install-Package bootstrap.chosen
 * Install-Package TinyMCE (needed for TinyMCE control)
+* Install-Package bootstrap-tagsinput (needed for tags input in textbox)

 ## Not required but nice to have